Citation, DOI, disclosures and article data

 Treatment and prognosis

-It is a self-limiting condition and usually resolves within 4-8 months 3 and requires no more than physiotherapy in form of active and passive stretching exercises.
+It is a self-limiting condition and usually resolves within 4-8 months 3 and mostly requires nothing more than physiotherapy in form of active and passive stretching exercises.

 For a general differential see: differential diagnosis of pediatric cervical lesions.

 - 1. Patrick LE, O'shea P, Simoneaux SF et-al. Fibromatoses of childhood: the spectrum of radiographic findings.
 AJR Am J Roentgenol.
 1996;166 (1): 163-9.
 AJR Am J Roentgenol (abstract) - Pubmed citation

 - 2. Meuwly JY, Lepori D, Theumann N et-al. Multimodality imaging evaluation of the pediatric neck: techniques and spectrum of findings.
 Radiographics.
 25 (4): 931-48. doi:10.1148/rg.254045142 - Pubmed citation

 - 3. Crawford SC, Harnsberger HR, Johnson L et-al. Fibromatosis colli of infancy: CT and sonographic findings.
 AJR Am J Roentgenol.
 1988;151 (6): 1183-4.
 AJR Am J Roentgenol (citation) - Pubmed citation

 - 4. Robbin MR, Murphey MD, Temple HT et-al. Imaging of musculoskeletal fibromatosis.
 Radiographics.
 21 (3): 585-600.
 Radiographics (full text) - Pubmed citation